Bassam H. Atieh, Sc.D., M.B.A.

 evaluating exhaust systems.
 I have been also involved with more specific principles of ventilation such as

 dilution ventilation, fans and hood design, balancing systems, and air cleaning devices.
-Most of of my work
+Most of my work

 with ventilation systems has been mainly in laboratory settings under controlled conditions.